Spectrum Brands: Spectrum Brands (since 2005)

-Armored AutoGroup

 On April 28, 2015, Spectrum Brands entered the automotive supply business by acquiring Armored Auto group.

-HRG Group

 On January 16, 2018, the Rayovac division was bought by Energizer for $2 billion.
 On February 26, 2018, Spectrum Brands announced it was merging with controlling shareholder HRG Group, Inc. The move would not affect the pending sale of its battery division to Energizer.
 Spectrum management was expected to run the merged entity.
 The combined company is to be named Spectrum Brands Holdings, Inc. and trade under the ticker symbol SPB.
 The company will remain in Middleton.

 In September 2021, Spectrum sold its Hardware and Home Improvement ("HHI") division to Assa Abloy for $4.3 billion.
 HHI has a varied portfolio of products, including patented SmartKey technology and electronic, smart and biometric locks.
 Key brands include Kwikset, Baldwin, Weiser, Pfister and National Hardware.
 HHI is headquartered in Lake Forest, California with some 7,500 employees worldwide and has manufacturing facilities in the United States, Mexico, Taiwan, China, and the Philippines.

 Battery products

 Rayovac formerly manufactured alkaline batteries ranging in size from AAA to 9V, rechargeable nickel–metal hydride batteries, hearing aid batteries, lithium photo batteries, specialty batteries and portable power chargers.
 In addition, a variety of portable LED flashlights and lanterns are produced under the Rayovac brand, prior to its sale to Energizer Holdings.
+Energizer continues to manufacture some battery products under the Rayovac brand.
+In November 2018, the company sold their global auto care division (brands which included Armor All, STP, and A/C Pro) to Energizer as well.